Felipe Buencamino

-Felipe Buencamino y Siojo (August 23, 1848 – February 6, 1929) was an infamous Filipino turncoat, lawyer, diplomat, and politician.
+Felipe Buencamino y Siojo (August 23, 1848 – February 6, 1929) was a Filipino lawyer, diplomat, and politician.
 He fought alongside the Spaniards in the Philippine Revolution but later switched sides and joined Emilio Aguinaldo's revolutionary cabinet.
 He was a member of the Malolos Congress and co-authored the Malolos Constitution.
 He was also appointed as Secretary of Foreign Relations in the cabinet of Aguinaldo.
-After he left the revolutionary government, he co-founded the Federal Party and became a founding member of the Philippine Independent Church.
+After he left the revolutionary government, he co-founded the Federalista Party and became a founding member of the Philippine Independent Church.

 Early life

 He was born in San Miguel, Bulacan to Victor Buencamino and Petrona Siojo.
-Before the Hispanization of the Philippine natives, his surname was Magalingdaan.
+Before the Hispanization of the Philippine natives, his surname was Mangalindan (a contraction of Magaling na daan or good road).
 Felipe studied at the University of Santo Tomas, where he obtained his A.B. degree with honors.
+He was one of Father José Burgos' students alongside Paciano Rizal, José Rizal's older brother.
 He also received a diploma in law from the same university in 1884.

 Career

 After he earned his law degree, he went to work for the Manila Audencia (court).
 In 1886, he was appointed fiscal and then judge of Batanes, and in 1888, he was appointed judge of Tayabas.
 During the revolution, he fought under the Spanish flag, rising through the ranks to become a colonel in the Spanish army.
 However, after the failed Pact of Biak-na-Bato and the resumption of the revolution, he was accused of being a spy and was imprisoned in Cavite City.
 When he was freed, he immediately joined the revolutionary movement and fought in the battles of Kamansi and Mount Arayat.

 When 270 Spanish navy infantry prisoners were handed to General Aguinaldo at Teatro Caviteño following the Battle of Alapan at Imus on May 28, 1898, he was being held in the tower of the Osorio family estate in Cavite Puerto for being accused of being a spy.
 He was present when the Philippine flag was first unfurled.
 General Tomas Mascardo stayed in charge of Buencamino until June 6, 1898.
 However, he was present for the declaration of Philippine independence in Kawit on June 12, 1898.
 He later served as a delegate to the Malolos Congress, In September 26, 1898, Emilio Aguinaldo named Buencamino as secretario de fomento (in English: Secretary of Development).

 The First Philippine Republic was inaugurated on January 23, 1899.
 By February, Filipinos found themselves at war with their erstwhile American ally.
 The war was triggered by the February 4 killing of a Filipino corporal in Santa Mesa, Manila by an American sentry and the massive attack against Filipino troops the next day.
 He investigated the incident through the orders of Aguinaldo.
 His report put the blame squarely on the occupying American forces.
 Yet by May 1899, Buencamino was among those lobbying for the acceptance of American rule.